City of Parks: Existing sections

 The Louisville Loop currently extends a total of 30 miles from the Farnsley-Moremen House to Downtown.

 The first completed section of the Louisville Loop was created in the 1980s and is known as the Riverwalk.
 It is a 6.9 mi bike and jogging trail running along the city's Ohio River waterfront from the Belvedere to Chickasaw Park.
 It passes through Lannan Park in Portland and Shawnee Park along the way.
 A portion of the trail runs along city streets Portland, with about 0.4 mi of the total route existing on city sidewalks.
 The trail passes through the former Portland Wharf area, which was razed for I-64 development, and the old street grid is still visible.
 Along the way, there are mileage markers on the surface of the trail every tenth of a mile, as well as markers giving information on 19th century river culture, such as units of measurement, river jobs, and types of riverboats.

 The second oldest section of the Louisville Loop is the 3.6 mi Levee Trail, which spanning the flood protection from runs from Riverside Park in Pleasure Ridge Park to the Farnsley-Moremen House to Lees Lane.

 In 2007, the 10 mi Mill Creek Trail was completed, connecting the Levee Trail and The Riverwalk, ending at Lee Lane in Riverside Gardens.
 A small stretch of the Mill Creek Trail had been completed in 2002 by LG&E, on whose property much of the trail is located, which ran from Greenwood Rd. to Mill Creek.
 An extension added by the city in 2007 included a $2 million bridge over Mill Creek.

 Future sections

-The total trail length for a completed Louisville Loop is estimated at 110 mile one way.
-The next sections of the Louisville Loop are slated for completion by 2013 and they will connect the Jefferson Memorial Forest, McNeely Park, Floyds Fork watershed, EP Sawyer State Park, and River Road corridor using the proposed trails: